bernie-skipole/indi/README.md

 useful when passing through NAT firewalls.

-As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a device running INDIServer could, for instance, have a dynamic DHCP served address, and a remote GUI could also have a dynamic address, but since both initiate the call to the MQTT server, this does not matter.
+As devices connect to the MQTT server, only the IP address of the MQTT server needs to be fixed, a device running indiserver could, for instance, have a dynamic DHCP served address, and a remote GUI could also have a dynamic address, but since both initiate the call to the MQTT server, this does not matter.

 It allows monitoring of the communications by a third device or service by simply subscribing to the topic used.
 This makes a possible logging service easy to implement.

-A Python MQTT client is freely available.

 ### Security